 Address: 1515 Race St, Denver, CO 80206

-WorldMind Nature Immersion School is one of Colorado’s finest outdoor-based schools—for good reason.
+WorldMind Nature Immersion School is one of Colorado’s finest outdoor schools in Denver for good reason.
 The curriculum emphasizes learning outdoors as much as learning in the classroom.

 Here, your child can learn about core subjects, such as literacy and STEM.
 They build life skills through field trips, nature walks, and other forms of outdoor exploration.

-WorldMind Nature School in Denver, CO, has learning programs for students in kindergarten through 8th grade.
+WorldMind Nature School has learning programs for students in kindergarten through 8th grade.
 The Early Learning Inclusive School (ELIS) is designed for toddlers and introduces them to learning through age-appropriate exercises.

-Older children in Grade 1 through 8 go to the WorldMind Preparatory School.
-Here, they take STEM classes, including lessons on robotics and coding.
-Creative-minded students can benefit from studies in Art and Design, and the curriculum also provides literacy education, physical activities, including mindfulness and yoga sessions, sports, and other forms of recreation.
+Older children in grades 1st through 8th go to the WorldMind Preparatory School.
+They take STEM classes, including lessons on robotics and coding.
+Creative-minded students can benefit from studies in Art and Design, and the curriculum also provides literacy education and physical activities, including mindfulness and yoga sessions, sports, and other forms of recreation.

 Address: 1661 Alpine Ave., Boulder, CO 80304